fpirri/gothings-raspi-install/ERRORS.md

   ERROR Q-107 with Result:
   Section: quickstart
 Errors found while performing the final control on the board.
-You shoud find above some error.
+You should find above some error.
 Please verify.

+  Q-131
+  Expect program not installed
+  ERROR Q-131 with Result:
+  Section: quickstart
+This script tries to install expect script automatically, but failed.
+You should try to install expect manually.

   Q-155
-  Cannot set firstboot service"
+  Cannot set firstboot service
   ERROR Q-155 with Result:
   Section: quickstart
 The script could not find the board.